top of page

 Headed away from Rome on Trenitalia.

 When you're coming to Italy, or you're already here, you're probably thinking about public transportation as a way to get around.
-And, believe it or not, one of Italy's train services often rank in the top 5 in Europe (usually taking the first position), though I won't give away which one just yet, no thanks to Mussolini who did not, in fact, get the trains to run on time.
+Believe it or not, one of Italy's train services often rank in the top 5 in Europe (usually taking the first position), though I won't give away which one just yet, no thanks to Mussolini who did not, in fact, get the trains to run on time.

 And if you were to start your search on an aggregate website like Omio*, you might notice two distinct companies: Trenitalia and Italo*.